SirWumpus/erlang-bs/README.md

 - - -
 ### str:token(Bs) -> {<< Token >>, << Rest >>}
 ### str:token(Bs, Delims) -> {<< Token >>, << Rest >>}
-Token parser that understands single and double quoted strings and/or backslash escaped characters within the token.
-Return a tuple of the first token separated by an unquoted delimiter followed by any whitespace, and the remaining binary string.
-Default `Delims` are whitespace characters.
+Token parser that understands single and double quoted string segments, and backslash escaped characters.
+Within a quoted string segment, backslash is itself, eg. `"ab\cd"` is `ab\cd`, and paired quotes represent a literal quote, eg. `"ab""cd"` yields `ab"cd` and `'12''34'` yields `12'34`.
+Return a tuple of the first token separated by an unquoted delimiter from the set of `Delims` followed by any whitespace, and the remaining binary string.
+Default `Delims` are ASCII whitespace characters.

 - - -
 ### str:tr(Bs, FromSet) -> Bs